 The school counselling service provides specialised psychological assessment, counselling and intervention services.

 Every student from pre-school to Year 12 in public schools is able to access the service.

 Every public school has received an allocation for school counselling services for 2016-2018.
 This will be adjusted every three years.

 Funding is being provided for additional wellbeing services to support students.

 - Funding will support schools develop and implement a comprehensive and inclusive whole-school approach to positive behaviour for learning.

-- The Behaviour Code for Students gives principals and teachers clear guidance on their powers to deal with challenging behaviour.
+- The Student Behaviour Policy gives principals and teachers clear guidance on their powers to deal with challenging behaviour.